AnthonyArfaux/htrdr_kmin/README.md

 #### Adds radiative transfer simulation in 3D planetary atmospheres

-The new `htrdr-planeto` command simulates radiative transfer in planetology context, i.e. in a 3D atmosphere of a terrestrial planet.
+The new `htrdr-planeto` command simulates radiative transfer in planetology context, i.e. in the 3D atmosphere of a telluric planet.
 Both infrared and visible computations are supported. `htrdr-planeto` is actually a renderer that calculates an image for a given observation position.
-Its internal rendering algorithm is based on Monte-Carlo integration, which consists for each pixel of simulating a given number of optical paths from the sensor, taking into account the phenomena of light absorption and scattering.
+Its internal rendering algorithm is based on Monte-Carlo integration, which consists for each pixel in simulating a given number of optical paths from the sensor, taking into account the phenomena of light absorption and scattering.

-The planet's soil can be any set of triangles with BRDFs and temperatures defined per triangle.
+The planet's ground can be any set of triangles with BRDFs and temperatures defined per triangle.
 The atmosphere is composed of a gas mixture and a potentially empty set of aerosols.
 Both can have arbitrary tetrahedral meshes with per-node radiative properties.